Great Yenisei

+The term survives as a word only in Siberian Turkic languages: in Tuvan as xem (хем), meaning "river" (but only used in the names of rivers) and in its sister language, Tofa, as hem (hем), also meaning "river".
+These languages are considered to have had close contact with those mentioned above in ancient times.
+Additionally, there are just over 50 river names containing the suffix -kem -кем in the Altai Republic, and the term kim (ким) as in Kim suğ (Ким суғ), meaning "Yenisei River" also is present in Khakas.
+All of these instances are confined to the region in and around the present-day Tannu-Tuva.)

 Course

 The length of the Great Yenisei is 605 km, its basin area is 56800 km2.
 The river is navigable for 285 km from the mouth.
 It flows out of Lake Kara-Balik.
 High water level of the river is due to the fact that the catchment area of the river includes the Todzha Basin, which relief forms a wide catchment area.
 The river receives numerous tributaries, the largest of them are right Toora-Khem, Khamsara, Systyg-Khem.
 The basin of the Bolshoy Yenisei is a mountainous region, which borders in the north and east are the administrative boundaries of Tuva with Buryatia, Irkutsk Oblast and Krasnoyarsk Krai.
 The river flows through the Tuva basin in its lower course.
 Near the city of Kyzyl it joins the Kaa-Hem, forming the Ulug-Khem, which is actually the beginning of the Upper Yenisei.
 The whole Todzhinsky District of the Republic of Tuva is located in the basin of the river, its centre, Toora-Khem, is located at the confluence of the Toora-Khem tributary.